tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

   	  <div class="box">
     		<h4> Patients </h4>
     		<p>
-    		Eligible patients had undergone complete macroscopic resection for ductal adenocarcinoma of the pancreas (R0 or R1)
+    		The ESPAC-4 dataset consisted of 732 patients in total.
+    		Only patients that had been treated with GEMCAP were included as part of the data cohort for comparison, resulting in a total of 362 patients.

     		</p>
     	</div>
   	</div>